Skip to main content

 Subpart C. Visitors.

 1. Prohibition.
-Visitors are prohibited from possessing or carrying a firearm while on St. Cloud Technical and Community College campus, except as otherwise provided in this policy.
+Visitors are prohibited from possessing or carrying a firearm or other weapon while on St. Cloud Technical & Community College campus, except as otherwise provided in this policy.

 2. Licensed peace officers.
 This policy does not apply to visitors who are licensed peace officers under Minnesota Statutes section 626.84, subd.1(c).

-1. Transport of an unloaded firearm directly between a parking area or parking facility and the location authorized for its use, or transport of an unloaded firearm directly between a parking area or parking facility and a storage facility provided by the college or university.
+2. Transport of an unloaded firearm directly between a parking area or parking facility and the location authorized for its use, or transport of an unloaded firearm directly between a parking area or parking facility and a storage facility provided by the College.

-3. Nothing in this policy requires the college to provide storage facilities for employees’ or students’ weapons.
+Nothing in this policy requires the College to provide storage facilities for employees’ or students’ weapons.

 SCTCC logo